davidmatthew-ie/trimpress/readme.txt

 * Disable cart fragments, a resource-intensive WooCommerce script (TrimPress automatically detects WooCommerce and only shows this option if it is active).
 * Remove unnecessary clutter from the WordPress <head> section, like RSS, RSD, WLW manifest and adjacent post links.
 * Disable the built-in WordPress code editors that allow users to modify plugin and theme code.
+* Limit post revisions, which can cause unnecessary database bloat.
 * Remove the oEmbed script which transforms YouTube, Twitter and other social links into embedded media by automatically fetching extra scripts and styles from these sites.
-* Disable several emoji scripts and styles which add unnecessary bloat to your site.
+* Disable automatic emoji rendering, which adds several extra scripts and styles to your site.
 * Disable the XML-RPC interface, an older system for remote WordPress access that can be exploited by hackers.
 * Remove the meta generator tag and version url parameters that let potential attackers know what WordPress version you're using.
 * Disable comment autolinking, a feature often exploited by spammers.